Medical Malpractice Attorney

 • Allergic reactions or other complications were not recognized in a timely manner

 Anesthesia errors are particularly fearsome because the patients have no idea they are happening to them.
-This is why we hold the responsible parties accountable for patients who are harmed at their most vulnerable.
+This is why we hold the responsible accountable for patients who are harmed at their most vulnerable.

 How Can I Prove Medical Negligence?